bytecodealliance/bytecodealliance.org/_posts/2025-04-10-invoking-component-functions-in-wasmtime-cli.md

 16K	target/wasm32-wasip1/release/wasm_answer.wasm
 ```

-## Default Entry Point vs. Exported Function

-If we were not using the component model and just creating binary executable, we could use a simple command like `wasmtime run foo.wasm` to execute our code.

-But in this case, we are making the point that Wasm has evolved beyond simple modules to embrace the Wasm Component Model.
-Developers need more granular control over the execution and composition of components.
-The benefits are code reuse and cross-language sharing.
-For example, Rust, Javascript, and Python logic can all interoperate when the explicit interfaces are defined using WIT.
-For example, [seamlessly interoperable compression tasks across native C++, Rust, and also in a Wasm runtime](https://medium.com/wasm/wasm-component-model-seamless-compression-c-rust-and-wasm-3b8d52ed8b31).

-## Invoking Exported Functions

-The addition of the `--invoke` feature (within the `wasmtime run` subcommand) allows users to specify an exported function to execute, complete with arguments, directly from the command line interface (CLI) terminal.
-Being able to invoke functions in the CLI is a huge step forward for not only executing Wasm via consoles or Bash scripting but will also play a big role in testing, debugging, and integrating Wasm components into workflows without having to embed them into a host application during development.

 ## How Invoke Works: A Practical Example

 Originally, the `wasmtime run` command would take one positional argument (the name of the module) and just run that `.wasm` file: